-When a Toda meets a Badaga he bends down, and the Badaga, as a form of greeting and sign Relations with other of superiority, places his hand on the tribes. top of the Toda's head.
-The Todas believe that their tribe has always dwelt on the Nilgiris, and that the other tribes came up from the plains.
-Badagas arrived on the hills, they put under cultivation land which previously belonged to the Todas (who claim to have originally owned the whole of the Nilgiris).
-As 'compensation allowance,' the Badagas give grain of various . kinds (gudu) to the Todas in proportion to the abundance of the crop, only objecting, it is said, to do so when the crop is short.
+When a Toda meets a Badaga he bends down, and the Badaga, as a form of greeting and sign believe that their tribe has always dwelt on the Nilgiris, and that the other tribes came up from the plains.
+When the Badagas arrived on the hills, they put under cultivation land which previously belonged to the Todas (who claim to have originally owned the whole of the Nilgiris).
+As 'compensation allowance,' the Badagas give grain of various kinds (gudu) to the Todas in proportion to the abundance of the crop, only objecting, it is said, to do so when the crop is short.
 But there is reason to believe that the Badaga is not inclined to give as freely at the present day as in times gone by, and the Toda is commencing to be thrown on his own resources as a means of gaining the equivalent of his daily bread.
 Some years ago a Toda was found dead, in a sitting posture, on the top of a hill near a Badaga village, to which a party of Todas had gone to collect the tribute.
 The body was burned, and a report then made to the police that the man had been murdered.
 On enquiry it was ascertained that the dead man was supposed to have bewitched a little Badaga girl, who died in consequence; and the presumption was that he had been murdered by the Badagas out of revenge.